-19 Jan 87 Pitti Uomo Firenze / Photos, life and people.
+19 Jan 87th Pitti Uomo Firenze: Photos, life and people.
 Fuji X100T and TCL-X100 teleconverter test

 The Pitti’s fair usually takes place from Tuesday to Friday and the best days to take the photos are definitely the first two, when you can also find some V.i.p. and some more or less famous people.
 I remember that three years ago I had the opportunity to meet and take a picture of Scott Schuman, the man behind the website “The Sartorialist“, perhaps one of those who helped to create the trend of the fashion bloggers.

 In my case, I’m not a fashion blogger.
 Every time I go to take pictures at Pitti Uomo I try to capture all those people that I consider interesting.
-Rather than thinking about the clothes I think about the person who is behind the dress and what they want to communicate with their look.
+Rather than thinking about the clothes, I think about the person who is behind the dress and what they want to communicate with their look.
 I can find some similarities with the project I’m working on from a couple of years, called “People around Florence” where I photograph some interesting people I meet around Florence.
-In that situation I fins every person has its own particular and unique way of dressing up.
+In that situation, I found that every person had its own particular and unique way of dressing up.
 I think that fashion is just that, a personal externalization of their way of being and living the everyday.

 Talking about the technical point of view, for this occasion I used my brand new and shiny Fuji X100T!

 I’m using it for almost a month since I’ve bought it (read the review and test photo here) and I must say that despite some difficulties, the machine isn’t quite easy to use, I’m learning every day to use it to the best for my needs.

 The photos you see below were taken with the Fuji X100T and the teleconverter TCL-X100 which basically converts the focal length of the base lens of the X100T from a 35mm to a 50mm.
 The most interesting thing of this teleconverter is that no light is lost so it keeps the maximum value of f/ 2.0 available from base X100T lens.